Sports Research Vitamin D3 + K2 Review: The Best D3 Supplement?

 This is one of the most important things to understand about vitamin D supplementation.
 Taking D3 alone increases your calcium absorption — that’s the whole point.
 But without K2, that extra calcium can end up in your arteries and soft tissues instead of your bones.

-Vitamin K2 (specifically the MK-7 form) activates proteins that direct calcium into your bones and teeth while keeping it out of your blood vessels.
+A 2015 review by Maresz in Integrative Medicine found that vitamin K2 (MK-7) activates osteocalcin (directing calcium to bones) and matrix GLA protein (preventing arterial calcification), making K2 an essential companion to D3 supplementation.
 Think of D3 as opening the door for calcium, and K2 as the guide that sends it to the right destination.

 This is why standalone D3 supplements are increasingly being replaced by D3+K2 combinations — especially for adults over 40 who need to be mindful of both bone density and cardiovascular health.